 GlaxoSmithKline (GSK) is a large pharmaceutical conglomerate that dates back to 1715 from its founding as a London apothecary shop.
 Today it employs about 100,000 people around the world.
 GSK is the seventh-largest company in the U.K. by market cap, at US$110.40 billion.

 In the consumer realm, the company focuses on oral health, nutrition and skin health.
 Among its most familiar brand name products are Sensodyne, Poligrip, and Theraflu.
 GSK is based in Brentford.

 8. British American Tobacco

 Founded in 1902, the company makes cigarettes, cigars, oral tobacco and nicotine products, as well as vapour and tobacco-heating products and e-cigarettes.
-Its signature brands include Dunhill, Kent, Lucky Strike, Pall Mall, Newport, Camel, Viceroy and Kool.
+Its signature brands include Dunhill, Kent, Lucky Strike, Pall Mall, Newport, and Camel.
 The company employs more than 53,000 people worldwide and sells its products in more than 180 markets.

 BP is a large international energy company and the ninth-largest U.K. company by market cap at US$97.66 billion.
 The company was founded in 1889 and is based in London.
 The company does business in 79 countries around the world and employs more than 70,000 people.

 Anglo American is a large international mining company, specializing in diamonds, copper, platinum, coal, and iron ore.
 The company has roughly 69,000 employees, and it was founded in 1917 and based in London.
 As of 21 March 2022, it had a market cap of US$70.04 billion.